Accessibility statement

 Non-accessible content

-- Our maps cannot be directly read by a screen reader (but key information is in the text and enlarged print versions can be provided)
+• Maps functions cannot be directly read by a screen reader.
+Key information is in the text.

-- Keyboard only users will not always be able to zoom on our maps
+• Keyboard only users may not be able to zoom on our maps.

 Preparation of this accessibility statement